SamanKhalife/linux-Tutorial/Commands.md

 [stty help]()

+Used to change and print terminal line settings.

 ## . sum command

 [sum help]()

-Used to change and print terminal line settings

-Used to find checksum and count the blocks in a file
+Used to find checksum and count the blocks in a file.

 ## . sync command

 [sync help]()

-Used to synchronize cached writes to persistent storage
+Used to synchronize cached writes to persistent storage.

 ## . tac command